agentmorris/MegaDetector/README.md

 ### md_visualization

-Shared tools for visualizing images with ground truth and/or predicted annotations.
+Tools for visualizing images with ground truth and/or predicted annotations.

 ### sandbox